Quick Links

 These opportunities for exploration will provide children in EYFS with a foundation on which to develop their creativity and work towards the Expressive Arts and Design Early Learning Goals:

-• Experimenting with colour, design, texture, form and function; Share their creations, explaining the process they have used; Make use of props and materials when role playing characters in narratives and stories.
+Experimenting with colour, design, texture, form and function; Share their creations, explaining the process they have used; Make use of props and materials when role playing characters in narratives and stories.

 KS1 and KS2

-The Access Art Primary Art Curriculum is supported by a series of “Talking Points” resources, carefully curated to introduce pupils to a wide variety of artists, designers and craftspeople from across the world where contemporary artists are juxtaposed with more traditional artists and from studying them, we can learn from the way they interpreted the world.
+The Access Art Primary Art Curriculum is supported by a series of “Talking Points” resources, carefully curated to introduce pupils to a wide variety of artists, designers and craftspeople from across the world where contemporary artists are juxtaposed with more traditional artists and from studying them, pupils can learn from the way they interpreted the world.

 Impact